-Horemheb took the throne four years later after Ay’s death, with some scholars suggesting he became king via military coup.
-Ay was an elderly man – well into his 60s – when he became pharaoh, so it’s more likely Horemheb gained control in the power vacuum left after his death.
+Horemheb took the throne four years later after Ay’s death, with some scholars suggesting he became king via a military coup.
+Ay was an elderly man well into his 60s when he became pharaoh, so it’s more likely Horemheb gained control in the power vacuum left after his death.

-To help solidify his position Horemheb married Nefertiti’s sister Mutnodjmet, one of the sole remaining members of the previous royal family.
-He also led festivals and celebrations at coronation, endearing himself to the populace by restoring the tradition of polytheism Ancient Egypt had known before Akhenaten.
+To help solidify his position, Horemheb married Nefertiti’s sister Mutnodjmet, one of the sole remaining members of the previous royal family.
+He also led festivals and celebrations at the coronation, endearing himself to the populace by restoring the tradition of polytheism Ancient Egypt had known before Akhenaten.

-Horemheb removed references to Akhenaten, Tutankhamun, Nefertiti and Ay in a bid to have them struck from the histories and labelled as “enemies” and “heretics.”
+Horemheb removed references to Akhenaten, Tutankhamun, Nefertiti, and Ay in a bid to have them struck from the histories and labeled as “enemies” and “heretics.”
 His enmity with political rival Ay was so great Horemheb ravaged the pharaoh’s tomb in the Valley of the Kings, smashing the lid of Ay’s sarcophagus into little pieces and chiseling his name from the walls.

-Horemheb spent time travelling Ancient Egypt repairing damage done by the chaos of Akhenaten, Tutankhamun, and Ay, and emphasized feedback from common folk in making changes to policy.
+Horemheb spent time traveling Ancient Egypt repairing the damage done by the chaos of Akhenaten, Tutankhamun, and Ay, and emphasized feedback from common folk in making changes to policy.
 His massive societal reforms were the catalyst to put Ancient Egypt back in order.

 One of his enduring legacies came from the “The Great Edict of Horemheb,” a proclamation found etched on the tenth pillar at Karnak.